Saibot393/enhancedcombathud-vaesen/README.md

 #### Languages:

-The module contains an English and a German translation.
+The module contains an English, a German, and a French (thanks to [Dolgrenn](https://github.com/Dolgrenn)) translation.
 If you want additional languages to be supported [let me know](https://github.com/Saibot393/enhancedcombathud-vaesen/issues).

 **If you have suggestions, questions, or requests for additional features please [let me know](https://github.com/Saibot393/enhancedcombathud-vaesen/issues).**